 Good brand performance has never been so important for protein brands due to a shift in the industry.
 Check out which brands are performing best - and why.

-Once consumed exclusively by bodybuilders, protein powder was taken as supplements to gain muscle mass.
-Now, protein brands are showing up in everyday recipes and in a range of fortified health food products, that target a whole new clean-living niche audience.
+This is not surprising.
+As the protein market grows, marketing is less about building muscle or losing weight and more about consuming a healthy diet.
+Now, protein brands are now showing up in everyday recipes and in a range of fortified health food products, that target a whole new clean-living niche audience.
 With an increase of product availability outside of the gym (e.g. in supermarkets and smoothie bars) plus the rise of Instagram fitness influencers, it’s safe to say protein brands have crossed into the mainstream.

 Bulk Powders is a British protein powders brand founded in Colchester in 2005.
 With over 200,000 Facebook followers and over 25,000 Twitter followers, Bulk Powders social media campaign asks users to share their fitness journey by using the hashtag #thebestme.
 What a better way to spread brand awareness via word-of-mouth?

 Over on their Instagram account (with more than 175,000 followers) these stories are added to a global #teambulk movement, with this visual style of social media being a popular platform in order for their customers to post their gym selfies and videos and creating engagement by sharing their story via Instagram Stories.

 Despite this, Bulk Powders finished in fourth place.
 Perhaps this is to do with the fact that despite large social followings, the brand does not have dedicated German accounts.
 Influencer marketing only really works when the target audience feels a connection to the influencer.

 Another thing we noticed is that the brand’s Instagram profile is predominantly filled with gym pictures and fitness enthusiasts with a lot of bulk.
 Could they be alienating those interested in protein supplements simply as a means to a healthier lifestyle?